 Housing for Disabled Persons: On January 1, 2002, SB 520 became effective and required local jurisdictions to analyze local government constraints on developing, maintaining, and improving housing for persons with disabilities.
 In accordance with SB 520 and Government Code 65583(a)(7), the City recognizes the importance of providing housing for persons with disabilities.
 Persons with disabilities have a number of specific housing needs, including those related to design and location.
 Design needs generally include the removal of architectural barriers that limit the accessibility of dwelling units and construction of wheelchair ramps, railings, etc. Location needs include accessibility to public transportation, commercial services, health care, and supportive services.
-Some persons with disabilities need group housing opportunities, especially those who are lower-income or homeless.
-The following discussion addresses these issues and determines that no specific

-City policy or regulation serves to impede the access that persons with disabilities have to housing that suits their specific needs.
+Some persons with disabilities need group housing opportunities, especially those who are lowerincome or homeless.
+The following discussion addresses these issues and determines that no specific City policy or regulation serves to impede the access that persons with disabilities have to housing that suits their specific needs.
+During the prior planning period, the City was made aware of some issues with housing for persons with disabilities and completed an update to the Development Code to ensure that people with disabilities were included and accommodated within the City.
+Careful consideration has been given to accommodating persons with disabilities and the City continues to support housing for persons with disabilities in accordance with State law.